Spiritual Direction

 What is spiritual direction?

-At its core, it happens when someone seeking deeper connection with God, self, and the world meets with a person who has training and experience in detecting God at work.
+At its core, it happens when someone seeking deeper connection with God, self, and the world meets with a person who has training and experience in cultivating an awareness of God in daily life.
 A life of prayer–which encompasses all of life–is unique to each person.
 It is helpful to be accompanied along the way with someone who can listen deeply and help you follow where the Spirit is leading.
 “Direction” implies that you are going somewhere, that you are practicing your faith with intention, accepting God’s invitation to move forward.
 In another sense, the “direction” comes from the Spirit, not the “director.”

 Why do people seek spiritual direction?